 While you undergo radiation therapy, a team of highly trained medical professionals will be working together to make sure you receive the best care possible.

-A radiation oncologist is a doctor who specializes in using radiation to treat cancer, leads the team, and also oversees your radiation therapy treatments.
+A radiation oncologist is a doctor who specializes in the use of radiation to treat cancer, leads the team, and also oversees your radiation therapy treatments.
 The radiation oncologist works with the other members of the radiation therapy team to develop your treatment plan and ensure that each treatment is accurately given.
-Your radiation oncologist will also monitor your progress and adjust the treatment as necessary to make sure the radiation is hitting its target while minimizing side effects.
+Your radiation oncologist will also monitor your progress and adjust the treatment as necessary to make sure the radiation is reaching its target while minimizing side effects.
 Before, during and after your radiation therapy treatments, your radiation oncologist works closely with other cancer doctors, such as medical oncologists and surgeons, to maximize the radiation's effectiveness.
 Radiation oncologists have completed at least four years of college, four years of medical school, one year of general medical training, and four years of residency or specialty training in radiation oncology.
 They have extensive training in cancer medicine and the safe use of radiation to treat diseases and are board certified by the American Board of Radiology.

 Radiation Oncology Nurses